kasullian/Keycloak-Installer/README.md

 # Keycloak Installer

-Keycloak Installer is a set of scripts that handles the installation and configuration of keycloak.
+Keycloak Installer is a set of scripts that handles the installation and configuration of a keycloak standalone server.

 ## Installation